menu

 OAuth 2.0 Connection Workflow

 OAuth 1.0 had several notable limitations for its usage scenarios.
-However, instead of augmenting the existing protocol, the working group decided to alter the specification completely to create a different protocol – OAuth 2.0.
+However, instead of augmenting the existing protocol, the working group altered the specification entirely to create a different protocol – OAuth 2.0.

-A major change introduced by OAuth 2.0 was the concept of bearer tokens.
-That is, a user’s access token was no longer bound to a relying party; any party in possession of this token could freely access the user’s protected resource.
+OAuth 2.0 introduced a significant change: the concept of bearer tokens.
+A user’s access token was no longer bound to a relying party; any party possessing this token could freely access the user’s protected resource.

-Authentication usually occurs before the issuance of an access token.
-Often developers are tempted to consider the reception of an access token as a proof of authentication.
+Authentication usually occurs before an access token is issued.
+Developers are often tempted to consider the reception of an access token proof of authentication.
 However, just possessing an access token doesn't tell the client API anything by itself.
-For true authentication to occur the client should be able to get some information from the token, which doesn't happen in the case of OAuth.
-In the case of OAuth, the client is the authorized presenter of the token and the audience in fact is the protected resource.
+For true authentication to occur, the client should be able to get some information from the token, which doesn't happen in the case of OAuth.
+In the case of OAuth, the client is the authorized presenter of the token, and the audience is, in fact, the protected resource.

 Both Pinterest and Quora used Twitter as a service provider for authentication, and both of them bundled their relying party secrets with their mobile applications.
 To make the matter worse, after obtaining their secrets using simple reverse engineering, we discovered that the same secrets were used for the Pinterest and the Quora web applications.
 Since Twitter mainly used OAuth 1.0, this gave an adversary the ability to generate arbitrary OAuth request tokens for Quora and Pinterest.
 Using these tokens, we (acting as the attacker) could direct users (both web and mobile users) to a legitimate Twitter page with the dialogue box.
 Once the user clicks authorize, Twitter’s access token will be sent to the attacker, giving him/her full access to the user’s account.

-Here's another very dangerous security threat as far as OAuth implementation is concerned.
+Here's another perilous security threat as far as OAuth implementation is concerned.
 This is where a client accepts access tokens from sources other than the return call from the token endpoint.
-This can occur for a client that uses the implicit flow (where the token is passed directly as a parameter in the URL hash) and don't properly use the OAuth state parameter.
+This can occur for a client that uses the implicit flow (where the token is passed directly as a parameter in the URL hash) and doesn't properly use the OAuth parameter.state

 This is a problem because it opens up a place for access tokens to potentially be injected into an application by an outside party (and potentially leak outside of the application).
-If the client application does not validate the access token through some mechanism, it has no way of differentiating between a valid token and an attack token.
+If the client application does not validate the access token through some mechanism, there is no way of differentiating between a valid token and an attack token.

 Since the OAuth specification does not specify how to perform user-agent redirection for mobile applications, it may seem natural to use a mobile browser or an embedded browser (i.e., WebView) to perform web-based OAuth redirections on mobile devices.

-Again, an issue that is highlighted in the research paper by CMU is as under:
+Again, an issue that is highlighted in the research paper by CMU is as follows:

-The WebView usage is very common for service providers that utilize a single protocol flow for both web and mobile relying parties.
-Many notable service providers that fall into this category, including Twitter, Microsoft LiveID, Flikr, and Renren.
+WebView is common for service providers that utilize a single protocol flow for web and mobile relying parties.
+Many notable service providers, including Twitter, Microsoft LiveID, Flikr, and Renren, fall into this category.

-Unlike Facebook and Google, these service providers do not facilitate OAuth flows for mobile relying party using their own mobile applications.
-Instead, they choose to use their websites to conduct all mobile OAuth transactions.
+Unlike Facebook and Google, these service providers do not facilitate OAuth flows for the mobile-relying parties using their own mobile applications.
+Instead, they use their websites to conduct all mobile OAuth transactions.

 Conclusion

-Everything is moving to social and mobile, integrations with Facebook and similar social websites.
-With the growing usage of smartphones, both businesses and users want quick access to services and systems.
-OAUth is a great way to achieve that but like we mentioned above, it is essential to implement this in the right way else it can end up being a pain for your business and users.
+Everything moves to social and mobile, including integrations with Facebook and similar social websites.
+With smartphones' growing usage, businesses and users want quick access to services and systems.
+OAUth is a great way to achieve that, but as we mentioned above, it is essential to implement it correctly.
+Otherwise, it can be a pain for your business and users.

 image3-3-1